niller-g/mlops/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:
+Our biggest challenge was integrating a wide range of tools—Docker, DVC, Prometheus, Grafana—while still keeping our code organized.
+Each service comes with its own configuration files (for instance, `docker-compose.yml`, `prometheus.yml`, and various Grafana provisioning JSONs), and we occasionally ran into version mismatches or Docker networking issues.
+For example, Prometheus sometimes failed to scrape the API because the container name or network alias wasn’t set up properly.
+We also discovered how important it is to leverage caching in Docker builds; otherwise, rebuilding images can take ages, especially when installing large packages.
+We also had a day-long detour dealing with Python version differences—some team members were on Python 3.12 and others on 3.11, causing library incompatibilities.
+In the end, we standardized on Python 3.11.9, which resolved most of those issues.

+TODO: Add something about google could being a b*tch

 --- question 30 fill here ---